RaZeragon/hole_in_the_wall/README.md

     $ ros2 run hitw_algorithm robotpose_client.
     ```

     After a few seconds, an image showing the camera feed should show up.
 Hit spacebar to move to the next image which will showcase the edge-detected and thresholded image.
 Hit spacebar again to move to the final image which will showcase the original image with the calculated robot pose shown.
 Hit spacebar again and the robot should now move into the indicated position.
+Example video can be found [here](https://youtu.be/OODFsPO2H0o).

 ## 6. To Do
 - Increase DoF (up to 7)